 Apply to every company/job on your list immediately.
 Don’t wait for one to reply before you apply to the next.

 Custom write every cover letter for each job.
-You only have a few seconds to get noticed!
+You only have a few seconds to get noticed amongst numerous potential applicants!
 The first paragraph of your cover letter should make clear what you have to offer the company.

 Don’t just customize every cover letter.
 Every job application deserves a unique resume.
 Carefully tweak your resume to match the job listing as closely as possible.
 Mirror keywords and phrases used in the listing.
 Adjust everything from the Summary to your Skills and present yourself as much an exact match as possible.